Gas Prices Hit New Yearly High, Driven by Cost of Crude Oil

 Brent crude was at $73 a barrel on Tuesday.

-While production is going up, it’s the first time it’s gone up in a while, “and it’s still not going up as quickly as we would like to see it to cool prices,” an energy market analyst with PRICE Futures Group told The Epoch Times.
+While production is going up, it’s the first time it’s gone up in a while, “and it’s still not going up as quickly as we would like to see it to cool prices,” Phil Flynn, an energy market analyst with PRICE Futures Group, told The Epoch Times.

 “The natural gas traders are saying that they appreciate the extra production, but we don’t know if it’s going to be enough to meet what’s going to be some very strong demand going into the summer,” he added.